Winnemucca (Paiute leader)

 Winnemucca (c.
 1820 – 1882) (also called Wobitsawahkah, Bad Face, Winnemucca the Younger, Mubetawaka, and Poito) was a Northern Paiute war chief.
-He was born a Shoshone around 1820 in what would later become the Oregon Territory.
+He was born in Shoshone around 1820 in what would later become the Oregon Territory.

 When he married the daughter of Old Winnemucca, he became a Paiute according to their tribal rules.
 They were of the Kuyuidika band of the Northern Paiute.
 His father-in-law honored him by naming him "Winnemucca the Younger".
 The name means "The Giver of Spiritual Gifts."
 Winnemucca the Younger became a war chief with the Kuyuidika.